Total of people that favorited this listing

 The road passes through some beautiful mountainous scenery.
 On the way, you will do a little side trip to the Ban Rak Thai, literally the "Thai-loving village", built around a lake on the Myanmar border.
 Mainly Chinese people settled there after the communist takeover of China and some of the buildings have a distinctively Chinese appearance.

 In the afternoon, upon arrival in Pai, you will relax at the hotel before a dinner on delicious local or western food in a restaurant by the river.
-In the evening, after dinner you will enjoy the delights of the walking street market followed by an overnight stay in Pai.
+In the evening, after dinner, you will enjoy the delights of the walking street market followed by an overnight stay in Pai.

 Another great riding day is ahead of you.
 In the morning, you will complete the remaining 762 twisties over the mountains to Mae Taeng.
-From there, you will follow the freeway for a short while before you turn left up on a steep zigzagging asphalt road to Doi Angkhang.
+From there, you will follow the freeway for a short while before you turn left up, on a steep zigzagging asphalt road to Doi Angkhang.

-Anghhang Royal Agricultural Station is a research project for planting fruit trees, vegetables, and other crop under the patronage of the King.
+Anghhang Royal Agricultural Station is a research project for planting fruit trees, vegetables, and other crops under the patronage of the King.
 In the afternoon, you will reach Thaton, a small town on the banks of the Kok River, bordering with Myanmar.
 Before you check in the hotel, you will enjoy a splendid view from Wat Thaton over the town and the vicinity.
 You will stay overnight in Thaton.

-The first part of the route, will take you along gentle hills through rice paddies and farm villages.
+The first part of the route will take you along gentle hills through rice paddies and farm villages.
 You will follow the Kok River for a while before you turn left to drive up to Doi Mae Salong on yet more amazingly twisted and mountainous roads.
 Doi Mae Salong is a Chinese settlement which was built by a division of the Chinese Nationalist Army that refused to surrender to Chinese communists after the Nationalist Kuomintang government was routed in 1949.

 The village still offers a native Chinese cuisine, lovely houses with flowers, and countless tea plantations as far as the eyes can see.
 You will continue cruising towards the mighty Mekong River to the legendary Golden Triangle where the three borders of Thailand, Myanmar, and Laos meet.